-The Dream Success Center provides student support services for Dreamers/Undocumented/AB540 students.
+The Dream Success Center provides student support services The Office of Black Student Success is a center within Joyal Administration Room 224 dedicated to serving students of for Dreamers/Undocumented/AB540 students.
+We provide African descent, but all students are welcome!
 We provide expertise services to students in a supportive and welcoming environment to guide their academic success.
-Dream students will receive the following services: college transition & orientation guidance, financial aid guidance, academic advising, career readiness & development, referrals to Student Health and Counseling Center, Dreamer peer mentor program, immigration legal consultations, student development workshops, and Undocu-Ally training.
+Dream personal and academic support to help students maximize students will receive the following services: college transitheir success at Fresno State.
+We are a welcoming and safe tion & orientation guidance, financial aid guidance, place for all students and are committed to help advocate, provide resources, and support students throughout their acaacademic advising, career readiness & development, referrals to Student Health and Counseling Center, Dreamer demic journey. peer mentor program, immigration legal consultations, student development workshops, and Undocu-Ally training.
+Renaissance Scholars Program fresnostate.edu/eop